wuer5/OMGSR/README.md

 </div>

 ## :boom: HighLight
+Unlike the paper, this repo has been further optimized by:

 - Replace *LPIPS Loss (natively support 224 resolution)* with the proposed ***DINOv3-ConNext DISTS Loss (natively support 1k or higher resolution)*** for structural perception.

 - Develop ***DINOv3-ConNext Multi-level Discriminator Head (natively support 1k or higher resolution)*** for GAN training.